Get insider access

 Sonos Move 2

 The Sonos Era 100 is a wired-only speaker that's better for in-home use than the Sonos Move 2.
 The Era 100 has a better low-frequency extension, which is ideal for bass reproduction.
 However, it's not as portable as the battery-powered Move 2 and isn't rated for dust or water resistance.
-If you want to bring your speaker on the go, the Move 2 is the better choice.
+So if you want to bring your speaker on the go, the Move 2 is the better choice.

 JBL Authentics 200

 The Sonos Era 100 is a better speaker than the JBL Authentics 200.
 They're both wired-only home speakers with built-in voice assistant support.
-However, the Sonos has a more balanced sound out-of-the-box, which some users may prefer.
+However, the Sonos has a more balanced sound out of the box, which some users may prefer.
 It also reproduces more bass and has a 360-degree design for a better soundstage performance.
 That said, it doesn't get quite as loud as the JBL, and some may prefer the JBL's retro design.

 Sonos Era 300